Memory Foam vs. Latex Mattresses

 Which to Choose:

-Now that you know the basics of each type of mattress, you can make a decision on which mattress type may be better for you, memory foam or latex.
+Now that you know the basics of each type of mattress, you can make a decision on which mattress type may be better for you.
 This involves considering what sort of sleeper you are, and what sort of sleep you are looking for before choosing which mattress is right for you.

 If you often are sore upon waking or during sleep, then you should look into the memory foam mattresses, as the softer materials will help to alleviate those painful pressure points that disrupt your sleep and mold to your body better.